miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 ### Clarifying The HTML Entity Conversion Requirements

-Hey Claude!
+**Me**: Hey Claude!
 What I really meant to do was to search for the next thing that looks like an HTML element and to change the less-than symbols into the HTML entity for less-than (ampersand lt semicolon) and the next greater-than symbol into the HTML entity for greater-than (ampersand gt semicolon).
 There, I bet it's much clearer now that I spelled it out.

 ### Generalizing The Function